electron/update.electronjs.org/README.md

 ## Usage

+Use something like the following setup to add automatic updates to your application:

 **Important:** Please ensure that the code below will only be executed in your packaged app, and not in development.
 You can use [electron-is-dev](https://github.com/sindresorhus/electron-is-dev) to check for